-In addition, studies are also conducted in terms of \textit{input information}. \cite{falcon2020data} explore several data augmentation techniques to prevent overfitting on specific VideoQA tasks with only small scale datasets. \cite{kim2021video} point out existing works suffer from significant computational complexity and insufficient representation capability, and introduce VideoQA features obtained from coded video bit-stream to address the problem.
+Studies are also conducted in terms of \textit{input information}. \citep{falcon2020data} explore several \textit{data augmentation} techniques to prevent overfitting with only small-scale datasets. \citep{kim2021video} point out existing works suffer from significant computational complexity and insufficient representation capability and they introduce VideoQA features obtained from \textit{coded video bit-stream} to address the problem.
 To overcome spurious visual-linguistic correlations, \citep{li2022invariant,li2022equivariant} explore robust and trustworthy grounding framework from causal theory, which is promising to enhance the SOTA models' accuracy and trustability.

 While the above efforts focus on a better video representation for question answering, a handful of works \citep{xue2018better,hong2019learning} also pay attention to the language side by reserving the syntactic structure \cite{FeiMatchStruICML22,FeiLatDSCWWW21} of the questions, and also shows advantages.